Skip to content

 Keep these points in mind if you want to have a successful testing phase:

-Know How To Explain Rules Fluently
+Know How to Explain Rules Fluently!

 If you can’t teach your game well, no one else can!
 There is no rule book or video to help them and the only teaching source is you.
 So, if you can’t deliver what is in your mind well, the test will be pointless.